-The Annual Salary for each position classification includes the employees' base salary and an annual longevity payment.
+The Salary amount for each position classification includes the employees' base salary and an annual longevity payment where eligible.
 Salary amounts are established by position classification by the state of Michigan Civil Service Commission.
 Longevity is paid in amounts established by the state of Michigan Civil Service Commission rules.

 Overtime includes incidental overtime and scheduled overtime for motor carrier officers.
 The amount of incidental overtime is projected based on historical data.
-Scheduled overtime is based upon 1,000 overtime hours for motor carrier officers to perform Level 1 inspections.
+Scheduled overtime is based upon 1,000 overtime hours for motor carrier officers to perform border enforcement.